sileshn/EndeavourOSWSL2/README.md

+#Disclaimer

+This project is in no way related to or created by the official EndeavourOS team or its members.
+It is solely a project of mine.
+Do not go around spamming the EndeavourOS forum if you come across any issues.
+You certainely won't receive any help.
+Mention your issues here and I'll try to find a solution.

 # EndeavourOS for WSL2

 Running minimal EndeavourOS bootstrap on WSL2 (Windows 10 FCU or later) based on [wsldl](https://github.com/yuk7/wsldl).
 This does not come with all the packages required to run a GUI ootb!!!
 You can take a look at [this](https://github.com/endeavouros-team/EndeavourOS-ISO/blob/main/packages.x86_64) package list if you are interested in implementing GUI support.
 Even then, success is not guaranteed.

 [![Screenshot-2022-06-19-144944.png](https://i.postimg.cc/fTVSmxgk/Screenshot-2022-06-19-144944.png)](https://postimg.cc/hfqGq7nq)